-To help prepare you for choosing a cemetery plot, we’ve detailed the cost and different types of options available.
+To help prepare you for choosing a burial plot, we’ve detailed the costs and different options available.

 Cemetery plots can range widely in cost depending on various factors, such as:

 - Available space in the cemetery and plot location considerations (different sections can have specific rules and vary in price.).

 - How the remains are buried (crypt, mausoleum, etc.).